The City of Portland has the opportunity to make key investments in response to the COVID-19 pandemic with American Rescue Plan local relief funds.

 - Prioritize investments in relief and stabilization activities that are informed by data and address houselessness and houselessness prevention, community health and safety, and COVID 19 economic challenges for individuals, businesses and communities.

 - Act as effective stewards of financial and other resources by ensuring the city can provide critical services, aligning investments with other public and private investments, including regional collaboration, and positioning the community for longer-term recovery.

 Economic Relief and Stabilization Coordinating Council

 The Economic Relief and Stabilization Coordinating Council formed in March 2021 to identify, coordinate and deliver on key economic relief and stimulus priorities in line with City Council direction, community input and near-term opportunities.
 The Economic Council coordinates across City bureaus to achieve shared priorities, reduce duplication and confusion, and provide options and recommendations to City Council.
-The City Council will vote on American Rescue Plan investments.
+The City Council votes on American Rescue Plan investments.

 Members of the Economic Relief and Stabilization Coordinating Council include:

 - Shannon Carney, Office of Commissioner Mingus Mapps